Hoggi90/Password-Generator/README.md

 ### Right-click on the browser and choose inspect, then click on console to view the JS script.

+# Contribution

+## There is currently no option for contribution

 # Screenshots

 ![Screenshot](/assets/images/screenshot.png)